 Here are six keys to remaining alive at sea until help arrives:

 Calm Water Back Floating: If the water is calm, lie flat on your back.
 Allow your body to float while keeping your head above the water.
 This expends almost no energy and will allow you to float for the longest amount of time.
+This would be most ideal if you have access to a life jacket.

 Rough Water Front Floating: If the water is rough, you will not be able to float on your back.
 Instead, lie face down in the water, allowing your body to float.
 Only lift your head when you need a breath and quickly put your head back underwater.
 Continue to float like this until the water calms enough to float on your back.

 Continue to look for objects to help you float.
-The rest of these recommendations assume that you are on a raft or other floatable structure/wreckage.
+The rest of these recommendations assume that you are on a life raft or other floatable structure/wreckage.

 Catch Fish.
-You’ll have to be creative to make fishing gear.
+You’ll have to be creative to make fishing equipment.
 If you have any kind of netting, that is the easiest option.
 Otherwise, you can make a fishing line from string, rope, or even shoelaces.
-An aluminum can or other metal wreckage can serve as a shiny hook to attract fish.
-You can use the guts of already caught fish as bait on the line to catch more.
+An aluminum can or other metal wreckage can serve as a shiny hook to attract small fish.
+You can use the guts of already caught raw fish as bait on the line to catch more.

 Travel at Night.
 If you are stranded in the ocean, you will likely be in the heat for most of the day as the sunlight reflects off of the water.
 If you have determined that your best course of action is to try to travel to find land rather than stay where you are, it is best to do so at night in cooler temperatures to conserve energy.
 Even if you do not know how to navigate by constellations, identify a collection of stars you can remember to orient yourself and ensure you are not paddling in circles day after day.

 Avoid Predators.
 Watch out for sharks!
 Luckily sharks don’t hunt humans and will typically leave once they realize you are not a seal, but that often doesn’t happen until they bite you.
 While that is good news if you are on a beach and can access a hospital, a shark bite at sea is almost certainly a death sentence.
-Avoid areas along shorelines and near coral reefs, as those areas attract the most sharks.
+Avoid areas along shorelines and near coral reefs, as those areas attract harks.
 If you have any cuts from the accident that left you stranded, make sure you keep them out of the water to avoid attracting sharks.

 Help Rescuers Find You.
 Your best chance of being rescued is to stay near the location of where you were stranded.
 If you were on a boat or plane, the rescue party will likely find the wreckage before they find you floating hundreds of miles away.
 Try to stay near the crash site if possible.
 However, if you were on a sailboat without a GPS signal or if you were pulled out to sea by an undertow, you will need to try to find land.
 The best way to signal for help is with a flare gun.
 If you are lucky enough to have one, use your flares strategically and only when a vessel is close enough to see them.
 If you don’t have a flare gun, use mirrors or reflective surfaces to signal to boats and planes within sight.
-The reflecting sunlight is a clear signal that someone is in the water and in need of help.
+The reflecting sunlight is a clear signal that someone is in the water and in need of help to crew members on a nearby vessel.